-- 5.26 While they remain popular among the people that use them and provide essential respite for carers, attendance at older people's day centres has shown a decline over the past five years and it is felt that they no longer represent the most effective response to meeting people's needs. - 5.27 Longer term trends show a decline in the total number of people accessing older people day services, with a drop in local use of around 60% since 2010/11, in Rhondda Cynon Taf, reflecting people's choice to have their wellbeing and care needs met by alternative means available within their own communities. - 5.28 Less than 200 people are now registered at the older people day centres and current attendance rates average as follows:
+- 4.26 Current day service provision for older people in Rhondda Cynon Taf operates from traditional building based day centre settings.
+Adult social care day services for older people with an assessed care need is currently provided through 5 day centres: - Bronllwyn (Gelli) - Ferndale House - Trecynon - Tonyrefail - Riverside (Pontypridd) - 4.27 These day centres were predominantly built in the 1980's and have been maintained to a good standard of repair.
+Bronllwyn and Ferndale House operate from dedicated spaces in residential care home settings and Trecynon from a dedicated centre within Council office accommodation.
+Tonyrefail and Riverside are stand-alone day centres. - 4.28 The centres have 25 places available per day with the exception of Ferndale House, which has a daily capacity limited to 11 places due to lack of space.
+All day centres are open 5 days per week between 9.00am and 4.00pm, although the majority of people access the service between 10.30 am to 3.30 pm. - 4.29 While they remain popular among the people that use them and provide essential respite for carers, attendance at older people's day centres has shown a decline over recent years and it is felt that they no longer represent the most effective response to meeting people's needs. - 4.30 Longer term trends show a decline in the total number of people accessing older people day services, with a large drop in local use since 2010/11, in Rhondda Cynon Taf, reflecting people's choice to have their wellbeing and care needs met by alternative means available within their own communities.
+Around 180 people are now registered to attend older people day services and current attendance rates average as follows across the 5 day centres: